#

 By correlating these behavioral signals, you can identify individuals who represent a higher risk.
 Instead of relying on generic, one-size-fits-all training, this insight allows for personalized guidance.
 The Living Security platform can automatically deliver targeted micro-trainings or policy nudges at the exact moment they are needed, helping to reinforce secure habits and build a more resilient workforce over time.

-Monitoring Identity and Access Patterns
+Why You Should Monitor Identity and Access

 A person’s role and permissions are just as important as their behavior when calculating risk.
 A compromised account belonging to a senior executive with privileged access poses a far greater threat than one belonging to a new intern.
 Yet, many security programs treat all users the same.
 Phishing attacks are also no longer confined to email; they arrive through SMS, social media, and even QR codes, making it crucial to have a holistic view of your attack surface.